hrax/now-eslint/README.md

-# NOW ESLint
+# NOW ESLint v0.0.4

 NodeJS CLI/Library to lint scripts in update set changes on Service Now instances based on the user table configuration.
 Offers independent lint configuration with possibility to utilize custom ESLint plugins compared to the solution provided by Service Now out-of-box.

-Primary goal is to be utilized by user locally using CLI, however option to generate JSON should allow this to be utilized in mid server as an extension to automate release processes using Service Now instance.
+Primary goal is to be utilized by user locally using CLI, however option to generate JSON should allow this to be utilized in mid server as an extension to automate QA/release processes using Service Now instance.

-Update sets need to be committed locally on the configured instance.
-Change in the committed update set is linted independently on the current version of the record on the instance.
+Update sets need to be available locally (must be found in Local Update Sets table) on the configured instance.
+Changes in the provided update sets are linted independently on the current version of the record on the instance.
 Update sets can be linted on instance utilizing custom/vanity url as long as the configuration allows for REST API access.

 *For latest changes see [Patch Notes](https://github.com/hrax/now-eslint/wiki/Patch-Notes).*

 ### 3rd party pesources
 - **Calibri**; a sans-serif typeface household developed by Luc(as) de Groot in 2002-2004 and introduced to the general public in 2007 \([download](https://www.downloadfonts.io/calibri-font-family-free/)\)

-> Minimum required NodeJS version to run `now-eslint` is 12.22
+**Minimum required NodeJS version to run `now-eslint` is 12.22**

 # NOW ESLint as CLI